Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 Why Are Activities of Daily Living Important?

-Of course, it also depends on how much help your parent needs in each area.
+Of course, it also depends on how much help someone needs in each area.
 Assisted living is for seniors who need a little help with activities of daily living.
 Long-term care is for seniors who need more extensive care due to more severe physical or cognitive impairments.

 This is something you can consult your doctor on, or discuss with an assisted living or long-term care community.
 However, if you’re wondering where to start, you can review the lists above and form an honest assessment of your parent’s ability in each area.